What is Counselling?

 Why do we need Counselling?

 Throughout life we can feel at times our life is challenging, making us feel powerless, overwhelmed, confused and alone.
 Sometimes we have no support networks or find it difficult to trust someone in our life with our thoughts and feelings.
 Very often, talking to someone who isn’t emotionally involved about difficulties we are experiencing can help us understand our innermost feelings and give clarity on where we currently find ourselves.
-I understand the decision to begin counselling can feel very daunting and cause uncertainty in what to expect, I can offer you a safe therapeutic space and be alongside you on your own personal journey.
+I understand the decision to begin counselling can feel very daunting and cause uncertainty in what to expect.
+What I can assure you is I will provide you with a safe therapeutic space and be alongside you on your own personal journey every step of the way.

 How can I help you?

-I predominately work in a Person Centred way in that my approach puts emphasis on you being at the centre of the counselling process whilst using techniques as needed to help you move forward in your life, I recognise everyone is unique and that therapy techniques used must suit you.
+I predominately work in a Person Centred way in that my approach puts emphasis on you being at the centre of the counselling process but can tailor this when needed by introducing methods and techniques to find out what works for you, I recognise no two people experience life in the same way and that counselling is personalised to you and your needs.

 Although I have a lot of counselling experience I am not an expert on you.
 I believe you are the expert on your own life and by exploring your problems with me I can help you to get to where you need to be at this time.